machine-gun-dg/faqtest/README.md

 Groovy can be provided even for .NET

 ### While migrating BMS to Angular can you change the layout automatically?
-Yes, we can automate some layout changes within limits (apply logos, fontstyle, colors, footers can be easily automated, consolidate multiple maps, change maps layout are more difficult and require a dedicate analysis)
+Yes, NIB can automate certain layout changes within specific limits.
+For instance, applying logos, font styles, colors, and footers can be easily automated.
+However, consolidating multiple maps and altering map layouts are more complex tasks that require dedicated analysis and migration services.

 ### Does NIB offer support for Web Services?
-Generally yes,  however programs to be exposed as Web Services require that the Cobol programs are coded for that, transforming existing CICS programs using BMS maps to WS logic requires a reengineering step.
+Generally, yes; however, for programs to be exposed as Web Services, the original COBOL logic must be specifically coded to support this functionality.
+If not, transforming existing CICS programs that utilize BMS maps into Web Service logic may require dedicated reengineering steps.

 ### How do you handle state management in the containerized environment?
 State management for DB2/IMS DB is handled by the target database.
 For the files the state management is guaranteed by the target  shared file system (i.e. AWS EFS, FSx o EBS)